 6) How would Jairus feel when his urgent mission is interrupted by the unclean woman?
-How would she feel when she hears that her delaying of Jesus led to the little girl's death?
+How would she feel when she is caught in the middle of the other family's grief?
 What would the friends of Jairus have thought when they saw Jesus with the unclean woman?